 Montepulciano - Italy, Summer Session II

-**The application deadline for this program is March 1, 2017**
+**The application deadline for this program HAS BEEN EXTENDED to March 8, 2019**

 The Montepulciano, Italy Summer Study abroad program allows students an opportunity to take lower and upper division course work in historic Tuscany.
 Montepulciano is centrally located between Rome and Florence with accessible bus and rail transportation to the rest of Italy.
-Kennesaw State University has overseen this study abroad program, a consortium among Georgia College & State University, Georgia Southern University, Georgia Highlands College, and Kennesaw State University, since 2000.
+Kennesaw State University has overseen this study abroad program, a consortium among Georgia College & State University, Georgia Southern University, Georgia Highlands College, Valdosta State University, and Kennesaw State University since 2000.

 ***Tuition is not included in the program cost.
 Tuition is paid separately to your home institution***

 .
 This deposit will be subtracted from your total fee.
 Payments are broken down into two installments.

 is due April 1, 2019

 for this program please visit our website: http://dga.kennesaw.edu/educationabroad/financialaid.php

 Students share two to four bedroom apartments with other students within the program.
 Although the apartments are located within the historic walls of Montepulciano--the newest being over 300 years old, they are equipped with modern amenities.